adrianomaringolo/react-app-with-lib/README.md

 - `yarn start`
     - the command above might have some error because Yarn Workspaces, in that case, run `echo "SKIP_PREFLIGHT_CHECK=true" > .env` - it will ignore the error

-14 - add the link between the lib and the app
+14 - add the link between the lib and the app (change package.json for the app)
 - run `lerna bootstrap`
+- obs: we have to make sure the name of the lib is unique.
+A tip is to use something like `@my-project-name/lib-name` in the package.json file of the lib

+15 - import the component you created into the app and use it

+**THAT'S IT!**
+WE HAVE OUR [MONOREPO](https://www.toptal.com/front-end/guide-to-monorepos) managed with [LERNA](https://github.com/lerna/lerna), using [YARN WORKSPACES](https://classic.yarnpkg.com/en/docs/workspaces/) to organize the npm packages, with [STORYBOOK](https://storybook.js.org/docs/react/get-started/introduction) for documentation.

+---

+### What's missing
+- [ ] Include tests for the components
+- [ ] ....